-This was evident in the literature review as scholars subjectively determined the exact number of factors to retain as the most relevant causal factors because there are no standardised cut-out points.
+This was evident in the literature review as scholars subjectively determined the exact number of factors to retain as the most relevant causal factors because there were no standardised cut-out points.
 Additionally, the Relative Importance Index (RII)/Severity Index method was identified as a technique most frequently used across different studies to identify the causal factors in construction projects as shown in Table 1.

 For instance, as shown in Table 1, Herrera et al. (2020) carried out a study to analyse the frequency and importance of the factors that lead to budget overruns in road construction projects.
-The study adopted a systematic review method that produced 38 factors classified under 14 categories, and then used the Influence Index method to assess the 10 most important factors from the 38.
+The study adopted a systematic review method that produced 38 factors classified under 14 categories and then used the Influence Index method to assess the 10 most important factors from the 38.

-In addition, Seddeeq et al. (2019) conducted a survey to investigate the main causes of time and cost overruns in Saudi Arabian oil and gas construction projects.
+In addition, Seddeeq et al. (2019) surveyed the main causes of time and cost overruns in Saudi Arabian oil and gas construction projects.
 Their study used a significant index method to obtain the top five most important factors.
 The findings are beneficial to organisations planning construction projects in the Saudi oil and gas industry.

-Similarly, Johnson and Babu (2018) conducted a concurrent mixed method study to identify the top five causal factors for time and cost overruns in the construction industry in the United Arab Emirates (UAE).
-The purpose of this study was to investigate, evaluate, and analyse factors that contributed to construction delays and cost overruns in order to improve project delivery in the UAE construction industry.
+Similarly, Johnson and Babu (2020) conducted a concurrent mixed-method study to identify the top five causal factors for time and cost overruns in the construction industry in the United Arab Emirates (UAE).
+The purpose of this study was to investigate, evaluate and analyse factors that contributed to construction delays and cost overruns to improve project delivery in the UAE construction industry.

-While the aforementioned cut-out points may serve as a guide to improve project delivery, it is imperative to explore the various methods that may be statistically robust to produce the most critical factors responsible for budget overruns in order to attain the desired cost-effective results as argued by Durdyev et al. (2017) because companies embarking on construction projects in developing countries, such as Ghana, may not have necessary resources to address the various factors causing budget overruns as presented in the construction literature.
-Therefore, the need to focus on the most critical factors that cause budget overruns.
+While the aforementioned cut-out points may serve as a guide to improve project delivery, it is imperative to explore the various methods that may be statistically robust to produce the most critical factors responsible for budget overruns to attain the desired cost-effective results as argued by Durdyev et al. (2017) because companies embarking on construction projects in developing countries, such as Ghana, may not have necessary resources to address the various factors causing budget overruns as presented in the construction literature.
+Therefore, they need to focus on the most critical factors that cause budget overruns.
 This issue is addressed in this study while explicitly considering the context and the particularities of construction projects in Ghana's telecommunications industry.

-Various other studies as shown in Table 1 have investigated budget overruns in construction projects in different sectors, such as those from Adafin, Rotimi and Wilkinson (2020), Ameh et al. (2010), Asiedu, Adaku and Owuu-Manu (2017), Balali, Moehler and Valipour (2020), Cheng (2014), Durdyev et al. (2017), Memon, Abdul Rahman and Abdul Azis (2012) and Simushi and Wium (2020).
+Various other studies as shown in Table 1 have investigated budget overruns in construction projects in different sectors, such as those from Adafin, Rotimi and Wilkinson (2020), Ameh, Soyingbe and Odusami (2010), Asiedu, Adaku and Owusu-Manu (2017), Balali, Moehler and Valipour (2020), Cheng (2014), Durdyev et al. (2017), Memon, Rahman and Azis (2012) and Simushi and Wium (2020).
 Regardless, none of these scholarly works investigated construction projects in the telecommunications sector.

-Furthermore, as shown in Table 1, this study mapped the factors impacting budget overruns, type of study, and the data analysis tool to determine the likelihood of a factor occurring across different construction projects.
-From Table 1, the frequency shows the number of occurrences in different studies and has been conceptualised as a rating in the adopted Illustrative Likelihood Scale for projects (Deloitte & Touche LLP, 2012) with the anchors 1 = rare (<10% chance of occurrence), 2 = unlikely (10% up to 35% chance of occurrence), 3 = possible (35% to 65% chance of occurrence), 4 = likely (65% up to 90% chance of occurrence), and 5 = almost certain (90% or greater chance of occurrence).
+Furthermore, as shown in Table 1, this study mapped the factors impacting budget overruns, the type of study and the data analysis tool to determine the likelihood of a factor occurring across different construction projects.
+From Table 1, the frequency shows the number of occurrences in different studies and has been conceptualised as a rating in the adopted illustrative likelihood scale for projects (Deloitte and Touche LLP, 2012) with the anchors: 1 = "Rare" (< 10% chance of occurrence); 2 = "Unlikely" (10% up to 35% chance of occurrence); 3 = "Possible" (35% to 65% chance of occurrence); 4 = "Likely" (65% up to 90% chance of occurrence); 5 = "Almost certain" (90% or greater chance of occurrence).
 Therefore, the following observations were made: